Featured in...

 Reviews shown are for JustAnswer.

-What happens if your permit holder only parking fine appeal is rejected?
+What happens if your parking fine appeal is rejected?

 Informal appeals that have been rejected become eligible for a formal appeal.
 Formal appeals are known as “making formal representations”.